vuestorefront/vue-storefront/README.md

 ## Installation

 To make vue-storefront up and runing you need to have the latest version of node (v8.3.0 used for development).
 You'll also need docker - or ElasticSearch + Redis installed on localhost instead.
+The steps below are tested on MacOS and Linux environments.

+If you're on Windows please check [Windows Installation Tutorial](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Installing%20on%20Windows.md)

 Let's go:

 ### Install the vue-storefront-api
 You need to use https://github.com/DivanteLtd/vue-storefront-api.